 I don't want to waste my time wondering how right or wrong Dante was or whether or not devils have horns and cloven hooves.
 This time, this energy, these moments of our lives need to be devoted to becoming the kind of people that will bring further joy to the party of eternity.
 God wants us all there.
 ALL.
 But if we continually insist on being the angry uncle at the barbecue who makes everyone else's afternoon miserable, how can He let us stay?

-If I am afraid of anything, it is of knowing that my grandmother and my babies are already spending eternity together and I may not worthy, by my own actions, of spending that same time with them.
+If I am afraid of anything, it is of knowing that my grandmother and my babies are already spending eternity together and I may not be worthy, by my own actions, of spending that same time with them.
 That I may choose, through selfishness and laziness, to be the kind of person that isn't heavenly.

 I may be afraid of losing heaven, but I do not live in fear of hell.